A “Sweet” Experience at Kylemore Abbey

 Before you leave the Kylemore Abbey estate, make sure you stop at the Craft & Design Gift Shop.
 It is more than a souvenir shop, but a place the Benedictine nuns sell their handmade products.
 We could not think of a better souvenir to take home than handmade chocolates, soaps, candles or pottery made by the Benedictine nuns.
 You can also purchase these gifts online!

-We thoroughly enjoyed our time at Kylemore Abbey and the tour of their chocolate kitchen was amazing.
-We hope you are able to experience this wonderful estate during your visit to Ireland.
+We both thoroughly enjoyed our time at Kylemore Abbey and the tour of their chocolate kitchen was amazing.
+I hope you are able to experience this wonderful estate during your visit to Ireland.

 Pollacappul, Connemara, Co.
 Galway, Ireland